Search

 Further information

-Several museum organisations have published guides on different elements of environmental monitoring, including the Collections Trust and the Association of Independent Museums.
+Several museum organisations have published guides on different elements of environmental monitoring, including Collections Trust.

 National Museums Scotland, Birmingham Museums, and the Museum of London have all gathered information on pest control and identification.